FuelLabs/fuel-specs/specs/protocol/abi.md

 ### Address

-A 256 bits (32 bytes) address, encoded in the same way as a `B256` argument: encoded as-is.
+A 256-bit (32-byte) address, encoded in the same way as a `b256` argument: encoded as-is.

 **Example:**